beaverbuilder/documentation/docs/assistant/cloud/libraries/view-edit-assets.md

 ## View and edit assets in the Assistant Plugin

 To view the attributes of and edit creative assets in the Assistant Plugin, click on the asset from your library.
-Clicking the asset will open a window that will reveal the asset’s attributes and allow you to perform various actions including:
+Clicking the asset opens a window that displays the asset's attributes and allows you to perform various actions including:

 * Importing the asset to your site
 * Replacing another piece of content